Falafel falafel! You have been requesting a great falafel recipe from us and we don't like to disappoint.

 -

 In the food processor, add the onion, garlic, cilantro and parsley and blitz.
-Add to the chickpeas and fava beans and blend well.
+Transfer to the bowl of beans and blend well.

 -